awsdocs/amazon-chime-user-guide/doc_source/phone.md

 1. Choose **Dial**\.

 When the person you call answers their phone, an instant meeting opens in Amazon Chime\.
 As the meeting host with Amazon Chime Pro permissions, you can choose **More** to invite others to the call, or to change your meeting settings\.
-For more information, see [Host a Meeting](chime-organizer-call-controls.md)\.
+For more information, see [Hosting a Meeting](chime-organizer-call-controls.md)\.

-## Send an SMS Message to a Phone Number<a name="sms-phone"></a>
+## Sending an SMS Message to a Phone Number<a name="sms-phone"></a>

 If your administrator has enabled SMS messages for your account, you can send an SMS message to a phone number contact\.